IDinsight/ask-a-question/README.md

 <a href="#funders-and-partners">Funders and Partners</a>
 </p>

-**[Ask A Question](https://idinsight.github.io/aaq-core/)** is a free and open-source tool created to help non-profit organizations, governments in developing nations, and social sector organizations utilize **Large Language Models** for responding to citizen inquiries in their **native languages**.
+**[Ask A Question](https://idinsight.github.io/aaq-core/)** is a free and open-source tool created to help non-profit organizations, governments in developing nations, and social sector organizations use **Large Language Models** for responding to citizen inquiries in their **native languages**.

 ## :woman_cartwheeling: Features